-At the time of my inspection, the property was vacant and unfurnished however, all floors were covered.
+At the time of my inspection the property was occupied, fully furnished and all floors were covered.
+Personal effects noted throughout the property and within cupboards which subsequently restricted my inspection.

-No access gained to the roof space at the time of inspection as the access hatch within the first floor landing ceiling was stuck shut.
+No access gained to the roof space at the time of inspection due to the access hatch being positioned over a bed within the first floor left-hand bedroom.